• Skip to primary navigation

 Instructions

-• Pour the oil in a large saucepan or wok to about 2 inches deep and heat to 360˚F.
+• Pour the oil in a large saucepan or wok to about 2 inches (5 centimeters) deep and heat to 360˚F (185˚C).

-• Dip a pepper into the batter to coat completely, then place in the heated oil.
-Repeat with more peppers, being careful not to crowd the pan.
+• Dip a pepper into the batter to coat completely, allow any excess to drip off, then place in the heated oil.
+Repeat with more peppers, taking care to not crowd the pan.

 • Fry until golden on all sides, 3-5 minutes, then transfer to a towel-lined plate or rack.
-Repeat with remaining peppers, letting the oil get back to 360˚F between batches.
+Repeat with remaining peppers, letting the oil get back to 360˚F (185˚C) between batches.

-• Serve immediately with tentsuyu or desired dipping sauce.
+• Serve immediately with a sprinkling of salt or alongside desired dipping sauce.

 • Facebook